Gubna-Tech/RuneScape/README.md

 LLARS is a free and open-source AutoHotkey framework and script-building toolkit designed for **RuneScape 3 Evolution of Combat (EoC)**.

-It provides a shared framework, reusable functions, configuration system, GUI tools, and supporting libraries for creating and running LLARS-compatible scripts.
+It provides a shared framework, Creator API, reusable functions, configuration system, GUI tools, and supporting libraries for creating and running LLARS-compatible scripts.

 LLARS is designed for both: